Capitalisk/ldpos-commander/README.md

-transaction post transfer                                                                              Transfer to a wallet transaction post vote                                                                                  Vote a delegate transaction post unvote                                                                                Unvote a delegate transaction post multisig-transfer                                                                     Transfers to a multisig wallet transaction post register-multisig-wallet                                                              Register a multisigwallet transaction post register-multisig-details                                                             Register a registerMultisigDetails transaction post register-sig-details                                                                  Register a registerSigDetails
+transaction post transfer                                                                              Transfer to a wallet transaction post vote                                                                                  Vote a delegate transaction post unvote                                                                                Unvote a delegate transaction post multisig-transaction                                                                  Transfers to a multisig wallet transaction post register-multisig-wallet                                                              Register a multisigwallet transaction post register-multisig-details                                                             Register a registerMultisigDetails transaction post register-sig-details                                                                  Register a registerSigDetails